 Rates are per person double occupancy in US Dollars.

-RATES INCLUDE: Accommodations in double room with private bath, all meals, bilingual jungle guide, native guide, jungle tours, transfers, taxes and rubber boots.
+RATES INCLUDE: Accommodations in double room with private bath, all meals, excursions with native and bilingual naturalist guides, aquatic transfers, water, tea and coffee, taxes and rubber boots.

-CHILD DISCOUNTS: 30% discount offered for children 11 and younger for lodge rates and 50% discount on airfare.
+CHILD DISCOUNTS: 30% discount offered for children 11 and younger for lodge rates.